stashapp/Stash-Docs/docs/installation/synology.md

 ### Verify that it is working

-You can now access to stash by navigating to your NAS url on port 9999 : `http://nas-hostname:9999`
+You can now access to stash by navigating to your NAS url on port 9999: `http://nas-hostname:9999`

 ### Installing Scrapers and Plugins

-Whenever you install a new python scraper or plugin, do the following from the _stash_ user home directory
+Whenever you install a new Python scraper or plugin, do the following from the _stash_ user home directory:

 ```bash
 pipreqs .stash/.